Shashwat-19/Netflix.com/README.md

 - **HTML**: For structuring the content of the website.
 - **CSS**: For styling and layout, ensuring a visually appealing design.

-## Live Demo

-You can view the live demo of the project [here](https://your-live-demo-link.com) (replace with your actual live demo link if applicable).

 ## Installation